 Producers serve as the cornerstone in the music production process, taking on numerous roles.
 They guide the overall creative direction of a track, solve technical issues and have a significant sway on the final sound.
 Producers also liaise between various parties, namely artists, sound engineers, and record labels, ensuring these disparate forces coalesce into a harmonious whole.

 The music production journey begins with pre-production.
-Here, demo tracks receive an initial review, artists and producers brainstorm ideas, and planning for recording sessions takes place.
+Here, demo tracks receive an initial analysis, artists and producers brainstorm ideas, and planning for recording sessions takes place.
 Mapping the musical piece’s trajectory in the early stages, from the tempo to the arrangement, aids in saving time while enhancing coherence during subsequent stages.

 Recording or tracking follows pre-production, where artists lay their parts, either individually or collectively.
 Production equipment plays a pivotal role in capturing these performances, buoyed by the advent of advanced recording technologies, like digital audio workstations and high-quality microphones.